2023 TSA Computer Based Test Study Guide & Practice Questions

 - Orange – Any lightweight items with a low density will show up in orange, including rubber, leather, and any type of liquid or food.
 Powders are also in this category, so potentially hazardous materials could show up in orange.

 The suitcase contains several different colors but is predominantly orange.
 However, you can clearly see a camera or some sort of electronic device in green, along with some darker metal jewelry items in blue/black.
-Can you tell what some of the other items are?
-Practicing questions like these can set you apart from the crowd on the TSA (Transportation Security Administration) CBT test.
+Try to tell what the other objects are.

-This section is challenging but doesn’t have to be ridiculously hard if you practice as much as possible.
+This test section is challenging but doesn’t have to be ridiculously hard if you practice image interpretation as much as possible.

 Remember, each question will be worded differently.
 You will be asked to identify different objects or to pick out unique aspects of an image, but it won’t be in the same category.
 The diversity in the questions in this section is meant to test your ability to rapidly interpret information that could be different every minute of your shift.
 If you have trouble doing this, it could be an indication that being a TSO isn’t a great fit for you.

-Lastly, an essential tip for the x-ray section of the test is remembering to pace yourself.
+Lastly, an essential tip for the X-ray section of the test is remembering to pace yourself.
 Although you only have 15 seconds to answer each question, you shouldn’t be rushing through them.
+Remember to stay calm.

 Implementing the strategies you have learned by studying the PrepPack and your regulatory skills will help you focus on the pertinent information in the question rather than panicking.
 Also, going as slow as possible within the time frame you’ve given is one of the most important things you can do when trying to read the x-ray questions.

 This section of the TSA CBT test focuses on your ability to use your reading and writing skills efficiently, which is a large portion of the tasks you will do as a TSO.
-There are 50-60 questions in this section that are in multiple-choice format.
+There are 50-60 multiple choice questions in this section.

-Demonstrating that you can retain information after skimming a short passage is integral to being a TSO.
+One of the necessary skills in being a TSO is understanding information after skimming a particular document.
 You will often be asked to move at a fast pace when helping people through security or assessing items, so having this skill will be useful during your daily routine.

-The reading comprehension section of the test tests this by reading a short passage and answering a question about it.
-Again, you will only have 90 seconds to figure out the correct answer.
-A question you might see in this section is:
+The reading comprehension section tests your English skills by providing a short passage that you need to analyze.
+Again, you will only have 90 seconds to figure out the correct answer for each question.
+Here is a sample question:

-- In the eighteenth century, Marie Antionette was one of the largest public figures in France.
+- In the eighteenth century, Marie Antoinette was one of the largest public figures in France.
 Her royal status allowed her to have many privileges, including building her own residence on the grounds of the Palace of Versailles.
 While costly, she ended up having this as her main residence as compared to living in the palace with her husband the King due to relationship conflicts and her own personal interests.
-At the time, France was in the middle of a lot of conflict with the French revolution brewing.
-Citizens were becoming resentful against French royalty because of the unfair treatment of the general public.
-Marie Antionette was one of the main targets.
+At the time, France was in the middle of a lot of conflict with the French Revolution brewing.
+Citizens were becoming resentful of French royalty because of the unfair treatment of the general public.
+Marie Antoinette was one of the main targets.

-Why did Marie Antionette build her own residence on the grounds of Versailles?
+Why did Marie Antoinette build her own residence on the grounds of Versailles?

 For this section, you will be given a sentence with missing words.
 To answer the question, you have to fill in the blanks with the most appropriate word.
 Similar to the reading comprehension subsection, using context clues and common sense will be essential to help you answer the question.